IdanAchituve/pFedGP/README.md

 cd experiments/exp-type/scripts
 ./pFedGP_model-variant
 ```
 Where, exp-type is either heterogeneous_class_dist, noisy_input, or ood_generalization.
-And model-variant is either full, IP_compute, IP_data
+And model-variant is either full, IP_compute, or IP_data